prestonharberts/bib/Bible/ezek17.md

 ‘All the choice men among his troops will die by the sword, and the survivors will be scattered to every wind.
 Then you will know that I, the LORD, have spoken!
 ###### ¶ 22
 “‘This is what the Sovereign LORD says:
->  “ ‘I will take a sprig from the lofty top of the cedar and plant it.
+> “‘I will take a sprig from the lofty top of the cedar and plant it.
->  ‘ I will pluck from the top one of its tender twigs;
+> ‘I will pluck from the top one of its tender twigs;
->  ‘ I myself will plant it on a high and lofty mountain.
+> ‘I myself will plant it on a high and lofty mountain.
 ###### 23
->  ‘ I will plant it on a high mountain of Israel,
+> ‘I will plant it on a high mountain of Israel,
->  ‘ And it will raise branches and produce fruit and become a beautiful cedar.
+> ‘And it will raise branches and produce fruit and become a beautiful cedar.
->  ‘ Every bird will live under it;
+> ‘Every bird will live under it;
->  ‘ Every winged creature will live in the shade of its branches.
+> ‘Every winged creature will live in the shade of its branches.
 ###### 24
->  ‘ All the trees of the field will know that I am the LORD.
+> ‘All the trees of the field will know that I am the LORD.
->  ‘ I make the high tree low; I raise up the low tree.
+> ‘I make the high tree low; I raise up the low tree.
->  ‘ I make the green tree wither, and I make the dry tree sprout.
+> ‘I make the green tree wither, and I make the dry tree sprout.
->  ‘ I, the LORD, have spoken, and I will do it!’”
+> ‘I, the LORD, have spoken, and I will do it!’”